Eein/blisterv2-padtest/README.md

 ## Blister v2

+### Keyboard in normal port
+Everything seems to map, but its acting as if its in turbo mode

 ### PS2 Controller on LLAPI port
 Controller does not register as analog, so some mappings may be missing